01MI/Convert_and_send_pdf_files_to_Goodnotes_email/README.md

 ## To do

 1. Support for other email providers.
-2. Support for other types of archives, currently it only supports zips.
+2. Support for other types of archives, currently it only supports .zip.
-3. Support for nested zips.
+3. Support for nested archives.